oyoclass/cloud-service/doc/datastores/mongo.md

 <img src="../../assets/img/mongo/access-from-anywhere.png" width="400px">

 Congratulations!
 You have successfully set up your Mongo cloud instance to work properly via remote connection.
-For a guide on how to get started using your database, check out the [Python3 Editor PyMongo Docs](https://docs.oyoclass.com/python3editor/extralibs/pymongo).
+For a guide on how to get started using your database, check out the [Python3 Editor Docs](https://docs.oyoclass.com/python3editor/).